yakirs57/paraspot-record-sync/README.md

-# Paraspot Lite Mobile App
+# Paraspot AI Mobile App

 Professional inspection video recording and upload app for iOS and Android.
 Built with React, TypeScript, Tailwind CSS, and Capacitor for cross-platform mobile deployment.